-News: Preclinical study shows complete remission of pancreatic cancer through cellular level targeted Irreversible Electroporation (IRE)
+News: Preclinical study shows complete remission of pancreatic cancer from a SINGLE treatment

 We showed that Magnetoelectric Nanoparticles (MENPs), when activated by a magnetic field, provide a minimally invasive, drug-free, effective theranostic (diagnose and treat at the same time) treatment to the most deadly form of pancreatic cancers, pancreatic ductal adenocarcinoma (PDAC) which has the lowest survival rate among all cancers.